Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation: Related Work

-\textbf{Counterfactual data augmentation in recommendation.} Counterfactual data augmentation has been recently leveraged as a powerful method in machine learning for alleviating data sparsity, which has seen tremendous success in the fields of neural language processing~\cite{zeng2020counterfactual} and computer vision~\cite{chen2019counterfactual, chen2020counterfactual}. ~\cite{lu2020sample} propose to use counterfactual data augmentation in RL to improve data-efficient.
+\textbf{Counterfactual data augmentation in recommendation.} Counterfactual data augmentation has been recently leveraged as a powerful method in machine learning for alleviating data sparsity, which has seen tremendous success in the fields of neural language processing~\cite{zeng2020counterfactual} and computer vision~\cite{chen2019counterfactual, chen2020counterfactual}.
+Lu et al.~\cite{lu2020sample} propose to use counterfactual data augmentation in RL to improve data-efficient.
 They design a GAN-like adversarial framework to learn a causal mechanism that is used to estimate counterfactual outcomes for alternative actions.
-Recent works have introduced this idea in the sequential recommendation domain. ~\cite{zhang2021causerec} generate counterfactual interaction sequences for sequential recommendation by using similarity function to identify which subsets in the behaviour sequence can be replaced. ~\cite{wang2021counterfactual} propose to generate counterfactual sequences by finding replacement items in the embedding space for sequential recommendation models.
+Recent works have introduced this idea in the sequential recommendation domain.
+Zhang et al.~\cite{zhang2021causerec} generate counterfactual interaction sequences for sequential recommendation by using similarity function to identify which subsets in the behaviour sequence can be replaced.
+Wang et al.~\cite{wang2021counterfactual} propose to generate counterfactual sequences by finding replacement items in the embedding space for sequential recommendation models.